Grants and Funding Opportunities

 Click here to access website

-Rural Microentrepreneur Assistance ProgramApplication Deadlines are quarterly, with the next deadline Jun.30, 2024
+Rural Microentrepreneur Assistance ProgramApplication Deadlines are quarterly, with the next deadline September 30, 2024

 Click here to access website

-Intermediary Relending Program-Application Deadlines are quarterly, with the next deadline Jun.30, 2024
+Intermediary Relending Program-Application Deadlines are quarterly, with the next deadline September 30, 2024

 The USDA’s Intermediary Relending Program (IRP) for FY 2023 provides low-interest loans to local lenders or “intermediaries” that re-lend the funds to businesses to improve economic conditions and create new opportunities in rural communities.
 Eligible applicants include private non-profit corporations, public agencies, or a cooperative entity, identified as eligible intermediary.
 Maximum loan amounts are expected to be $1 million.
 Match will be 25% minimum.